A couple (?!?!) of conference papers that I'll present in the next weeks/months:

 -Finally, at EISA (Prague, 12-15 September), I'll present a paper (with F.N Moro and A.Locatelli): “The Italian Defence Policy after the Cold War.
 Europeanisation, American Influence, or Strategic Adjustment?”

 See you around...

-Fabrizio Coticchia is Assistant Professor of Political Science at the University of Genoa.
+Fabrizio Coticchia is Associate Professor of Political Science at the University of Genoa.
 You'll find him also at www.venusinarms.com